Russell-Shean/Taiwan_COVID-19/README.md

 - Makes animated maps of daily incidence by district
 - 06-04-2021 update: makes animated map of daily cumulative cases per population by district
 - Makes a shiny that allows users to select date and view incidence by district for that day
- - Shiny: I need help.
-I can make them, but I can't figure out how to get them online...

 ## Workflow